audacity/audacity/README.txt

 Attribution 3.0 license: https://creativecommons.org/licenses/by/3.0/legalcode .

 Compilation instructions for Audacity are provided in the source code:
-* Windows: win\compile.txt
+* Windows: win\build.txt
-* macOS: mac/Build.txt
+* macOS: mac/build.txt
-* GNU/Linux: INSTALL .
+* GNU/Linux: linux/build.txt

 You can ask for help with compilation problems at: https://forum.audacityteam.org/viewforum.php?f=19 .